allisonkarlitskaya/systemd_ctypes/README.md

 This depends on at least `libsystemd 239`, which was released on 2018-06-22.

 This project aims to build a small wrapper around `libsystemd` based on `ctypes`, using semi-automated binding techniques.
-The highlevel goals are:
+The high-level goals are:
  - easy to embed in other projects (eg: in [`zipapp`](https://docs.python.org/3/library/zipapp.html) packages)
  - small code size with little binding-related boilerplate: in many cases, one line per bound function
  - reasonable performance, but not at the cost of readability